NavinShrinivas/cherry/README.md

 ## CherryICE

-Contains the ICE agent logic along with other SDP attributes logic.
+Contains the ICE agent logic along with other SDP attributes logic (This would be the clients to the CherryExchange).